markhj/php-tendency/README.md

 Keep in mind that ``changeMean`` isn't a _setter_, it increments or decreases.

-> The mean value starts at ``0.5``, and is intended to be between
+> The mean value starts at ``0.5``, and would be between
 > 0 and 1 for most use-cases.
-But this boundary isn't strictly enforced.
+But it's perfectly fine to fall outside of this bound.

 ### The ``RandomizedResult`` class